dmallubhotla/physicist_technology_blog/about.md

 ## About the site

 This site is hosted with GitHub pages, using Jekyll, which is an awesome way to manage a blog using just simple plaintext files and no cumbersome CMS.
-The CSS mostly uses (Poole)[https://github.com/poole/poole], and the (Lanyon theme)[http://lanyon.getpoole.com].
+The CSS mostly uses [Poole](https://github.com/poole/poole), and the [Lanyon theme](http://lanyon.getpoole.com).
 For other specific features I've tried to credit the parts I've stolen in their relevant files.

 I use Google Analytics because I love data.
 However, I anonymise IPs, and I believe no personal data is tracked.